cpsubrian/hipley/README.md

     }
 ```

-Note: Most options pertain only to development mode `--dev`.
-When building the production copy hipley just builds all the javascript, css, and copies the public files over to build.
-You'll then host that however you see fit.
+Note: Most options pertain to the development or serve modes.

 ### CLI Options

-- `-d, --dev`: Run hipley in development mode.
 - `-p, --port`: The port that the primary develpment server (BrowserSync) will run on.
 This is what you point your browser at.
 - `-r, --proxy`: (Optional) A port that the development server should ultimately proxy to.
 For example, an express server hosting your server-side code.
 - `-c, --cmd`: (Optional) A shell command to run before starting the development build.
 For example, start up your express server `node server.js`.